jaximus808/niko_veve/realestateguesser/README.md

     res.sendFile(path.join(__dirname, "estateImages",req.params.name))
 })

-the webs server will send the image based on the route which the naem will be stored in :name
+the web server will send the image based on the route which the naem will be stored in :name

 *Final words*

-There are many resources onlien for how these resources work if you want to do further work on it.
+There are many resources online for how these resources work if you want to do further work on it.
 If you have any questions feel free to contact me with questions or other features you may want to add. it was very enjoyable working with you!

+you can view the code on github here: https://github.com/jaximus808/niko_veve